espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/a2dp_sink/README.md

 | Supported Targets | ESP32 |
 | ----------------- | ----- |

-ESP-IDF A2DP-SINK demo
+A2DP-SINK EXAMPLE
 ======================

-Demo of A2DP audio sink role
+Example of A2DP audio sink role

-This is the demo of API implementing Advanced Audio Distribution Profile to receive an audio stream.
+This is the example of API implementing Advanced Audio Distribution Profile to receive an audio stream.

 This example involves the use of Bluetooth legacy profile A2DP for audio stream reception, AVRCP for media information notifications, and I2S for audio stream output interface.